machinekoder/Machinekit-FDM-Standard/GCode.md

 Finishes all current moves and and thus clears the buffer.
 That's identical to `G4 P0`.

 ### [M420](./subroutines/m420.ngc): Set RGBW Colors as PWM
-Usage: `M420 P<LED index (0-2)> R<Red PWM (0-255)> E<Green PWM (0-255)> D<Blue PWM (0-255)> S<White PWM (0-255)>`
+Usage: `M420 T<LED index (0-2)> R<Red PWM (0-255)> E<Green PWM (0-255)> D<Blue PWM (0-255)> S<White PWM (0-255)>`

 Example: `M420 R255 E255 D255 S255`

 Set the color of your RGBW LEDs that are connected to PWM-enabled pins.
 Note, the Green color is controlled by the E value instead of the G value due to the G code being a primary code that cannot be overridden.
-The optional P parameter specifies the index of the LEDs to set (default 0).
+The optional T parameter specifies the index of the LEDs to set (default 0).

 ## RepRap Alternatives
 Some RepRap GCodes can not be implemented but easily replaced by native Machinekit GCodes.